ntgovernment/design-tokens-territoryservices/THEME-CREATION-GUIDE.md

-# NT.GOV.AU Bootstrap Theme Creation Guide
+# Territory Services Bootstrap Theme Creation Guide

-This guide will walk you through creating a Bootstrap theme based on your NT.GOV.AU design tokens that can be used in a React application with theme switching capabilities.
+This guide will walk you through creating a Bootstrap theme based on your Territory Services design tokens that can be used in a React application with theme switching capabilities.

 ## Overview

 This repository contains a single Bootstrap theme implementation that:
 - Uses Bootstrap 5.3+ CSS custom properties for theming
-- Overrides Bootstrap's default design tokens with NT.GOV.AU values
+- Overrides Bootstrap's default design tokens with Territory Services values
 - Provides a compiled CSS file for React applications
 - Maintains compatibility with Bootstrap's utility classes
 - Supports theme switching through CSS custom property updates